tyleretters/nor.the-rn.info/_posts/2023-11-19-ending-a-game.md

 And maybe I will... but certainly not now.

 Now, I need some time and space from the project.
 I have more code, images, reference documentation, architecture diagrams, journal entries, songs, sound effects, notes, plans, maps, and assets than I've ever created for a project.
-And most of these really serve *the story* of CCI.
+And most of these don't really serve *the story* of CCI.
 They serve *the game* of CCI.

 And if I've learned anything from this endeavor, it's this: *I am not a game developer.*